Smart City Surat: Integrated Traffic and Mobility Administration Centre

-This center caters various departments which are involved in management of the city traffic such as BRTS, city bus, traffic police, RTO, fire, emergency services, etc. IT applications present with these agencies helps them coordinate with each other and manage traffic operations.
-SMC also as a transit system for BRTS and city bus that shows real time vehicle location and other required information.
-Adoptive Traffic Control System (ATCS) in BRTS, and CCTV cameras will extend in all the major locations along with IT-MAC.
-The center is assumed to be a single stop source in resolving all the issues.
+This center caters to various departments that are involved in the management of the city traffic, such as BRTS, city bus, traffic police, RTO, fire, emergency services, etc. IT applications present with these agencies help them coordinate with each other and manage traffic operations.
+SMC also serves as a transit system for BRTS and city buses that shows real-time vehicle location and other required information.
+The Adoptive Traffic Control System (ATCS) in BRTS and CCTV cameras will extend to all the major locations along with IT-MAC.
+The center is assumed to be a single-stop source in resolving all the issues.

 Incubation Centre

-SSCDL has created a Incubation Centre.
-The Incubation Centre was inaugurated on 31 January 2019 at SEPC Building in Udhna.
+SSCDL has created an incubation centre.
+The Incubation Centre was inaugurated on 31 January 2019 at the SEPC Building in Udhna.
 It was set up at a cost of Rs.
-2 crores SMC and SSCDL has set up an institution named AIC SURATi iLAB Foundation to promote culture of innovation, trade facilitation and startups under Smart Cities Mission.
-SURATi iLAB has 18 partners including Sardar Vallabhbhai Patel Institute of Technology, Auro University and SETU Foundation.
+2 crores.
+SMC and SSCDL have set up an institution named AIC SURAT iLAB Foundation to promote a culture of innovation, trade facilitation, and startups under the Smart Cities Mission.
+SURAT iLAB has 18 partners, including Sardar Vallabhbhai Patel Institute of Technology, Auro University, and SETU Foundation.
 It proposes to help semi-skilled and skilled job seekers in various trades.
-The authorities assume that creation of similar infrastructure shall help in promoting the Start Up Ecosystem in the City and shall contribute in the Digital India Initiative.
-Recently the same center had organized a 24 hour Surat all-round technology hackathon on 27 and 28 September.
-The aim behind organizing this Hackathon was to encourage startups from various sectors and to get solutions for city's various problems.
+The authorities assume that the creation of similar infrastructure shall help in promoting the start up ecosystem in the city and shall contribute to the Digital India Initiative.
+Recently the same center had organized a 24-hour Surat all-round technology hackathon on 27 and 28 September.
+The aim behind organizing this hackathon was to encourage startups from various sectors and to get solutions for the city's various problems.

 SUMAN eye (CCTV Network)

-SSCDL proposed to implement CCTV Based Surveillance System, "Suman Eye" with a view to monitoring the civic facilities and services across Surat City with an objective to improve the service delivery more proactively.
-Moreover, "Suman Eye Project" also intends to improve the safety and security at Bus Stations, Gardens, Suman High schools and Municipal Board schools.
+SSCDL proposed to implement a CCTV based-surveillance system, "Suman Eye," with a view to monitoring the civic facilities and services across Surat City with the objective of improve the service delivery more proactively.
+Moreover, the "Suman Eye Project" also intends to improve the safety and security at bus stations, gardens, Suman High schools, and Municipal Board schools.